September 1922

 Hopkinson (1988), pg 214

-Hopkinson (1988), pg 215
+Hopkinson (1988), pg 215; McGarty (2020), pg 119

 A bomb is thrown into a group of children playing in Ton St., near Cullingtree Rd, in the west of Belfast.
-Two teenagers are seriously wounded and Louisa Cannon (30) died from stomach wounds received.
-Later Arthur Heany (21) was shot in the stomach in the Oldpark area of the city.
+Two teenagers are seriously wounded and Louisa Cannon (30) dies from stomach wounds received.

 Hopkinson (1988), pg 204

 Writing to Churchill about the Dáil’s intention to enact the Public Safety Bill, Andy Cope says “They are now going to take the gloves off”.
+See Sep-27-22/1.

 Hopkinson (1988), pg 194